 Working with XLIFF code

 XLIFF is the industry standard file format for content translation and localization.
-It identifies the specific UI elements and text contents, the original and translated languages, and the original and translated content.
-The XLIFF file exported from Pendo provides the code for all translatable content in the entire guide.
+It identifies the specific UI elements and text content, the original and translated languages, and the original and translated content.
+The XLIFF file exported from Pendo provides the code for all the translatable content in the entire guide.
 Each object is organized by <trans-unit> in the code.
 The file exported from Pendo is ready for translation and doesn't have a target language or any target content.
 If you need to translate into multiple languages, each language requires its own XLIFF file.
 A single file doesn't support translation into more than one target language.

 A trans-unit is an individual block of text in the code.
 You may have multiple trans-units in a single guide step.
 Each trans-unit must be translated individually.
-Translating multiple blocks of text in a single trans-unit is not supported.
+Translating multiple blocks of text in a single trans-unit isn't supported.
 You can edit the translated phrasing in the XLIFF file for the target language to improve readability and formatting in the rendered version of the translated guide if needed.

-• source-language-"en-US" - Language code for the source content
+- source-language-"en-US" - Language code for the source content

-• target-language=" " - Language code the text is being translated into
+- target-language=" " - Language code the text is being translated into

-• <source></source> - Source content from the Guide written in the source language
+- <source></source> - Source content from the Guide written in the source language

-• <target></target> - The container where the translated text is entered for each <trans-unit>
+- <target></target> - The container where the translated text is entered for each <trans-unit>

 Example